IllusionMods/KK_Plugins/README.md

 <details><summary>Change Log</summary>
 v1.1 Fixed a bug with changing coordinates outside of Studio not applying color matching.
 Fixed a bug where changing hair color in the maker would not apply color matching to other outfit slots.<br/>
+v1.1.1 Fixed hair accessories matching color when they shouldn't.<br/>
 </details>

 #### EC_Demosaic